tanujveera/ReactJS-Learning/Day8/Readme.md

   }
 ```

 This above code will start a timer printing `setInterval` every second.
-When you navigate to other component pages, it will start again.
+When you navigate to other component pages, it will continue to count timer in background.
 Now return to the previous page and you will notice 2 timers will be running.
 This is the problem with Single Page Applications.

+We can clean up the code using life cycle method `componentWillUnmount()`

 ```js
 componentWillUnmount() {